 - Business Models

 - Payments from Insurance and State Programs

 Mark is 52.
 He lives with his family and works in New York.
 His mother, aged 74, lives alone in her house in Denver.
 One day Mark calls her and understands that her health is getting worse and she needs constant care.

 I just made up Mark and his story, but actually, it is quite common in modern life.
 We live longer and the number of elderly people is growing rapidly.

 It is not only geographical distance that makes helping the senior generation difficult.
-Family members just do not have proper experience and knowledge to provide necessary care, and to create and follow the treatment roadmap.
+Family members just do not have the proper experience and knowledge to provide necessary care, and to create and follow the treatment roadmap.
 What’s more, many of them are not young themselves when their parents’ health starts declining.
 They work, raise their own children, and often find themselves ‘sandwiched’ between caring for their children while also caring for their aging parents.

-In such a situation, it is preferable to find specialists who can provide qualified care, assisted living and medical services.
-Previously, people found assisted living nurses through agencies, or by the word of a mouth.
+In such a situation, it is preferable to find specialists who can provide qualified care, assisted living, and medical services.
+Previously, people found assisted living nurses through agencies, or by the word of mouth.
 Today, we can benefit from new technology in nursing care to make this process easier and more comfortable with technologies that connect patients and caregivers through the online marketplace for on-demand elderly care services.